planet-nine-app/planet-nine/FOSSialism.md

 #### Teleportation

 The layer above MAGIC is called [Teleportation][teleportation].
-It's probably best to read about it, but the tl;dr is we're gonna make up an html tag, crawl for it, and make participants' content available in other contexts.
+It's probably best to read about it, but the tl;dr is we've made an html tag, crawl for it, and make participants' content available in other contexts.
 This way people can make stores, or other discovery mechanisms, add themselves to spell that purchases whatever the teleported thing is, and all this can happen without advertising or search mechanisms.

 #### The rest of The Stack

 There are three more parts to The Stack, but they're furher away, and not well-defined right now.
 You can get the ideas for them in [The Stack][stack]

+### Nullaris

+Well I can't stop scope creeping myself, so here's the deal with Nullaris.
+[Enshittification][enshittification] is the term given to how every platform starts off cool, and then eventually becomes garbagio.
+There are some platforms which lend themselves to a no frills[^5] version, and that's what Nullaris is going to do.

+BUT because Planet Nine uses sessionless, users only need one user account for all Nullaris apps, AND those apps can actually interact with each other and do things if via MAGIC if people want them to.

+The starting four Nullaris apps will be for the following use cases:

+* messaging

+* blogging

+* short-form video

+* bookmarking and link sharing

 ## FOSSialism